rhyeal/aws-rotate-iam-keys/README.md

 rotate your IAM credentials nightly and wake up with more security than the day before.

+## Features

+AWS Rotate IAM Keys is simple and powerful.
+There aren't too many features other than rotating keys for a single profile or multiple profiles.
+The power comes from multiple cron jobs daily that can rotate multiple sets of keys automatically.

+## Caveats

+Currently, AWS Rotate IAM Keys will only work with a single computer.
+Rotating keys on a desktop and a laptop for the same IAM user will lead to invalid keys.

+AWS Rotate IAM Keys takes an opinionated view that you should only have 1 active key at a time.
+It might not work with IAM users that have 2 keys active at a time.

 ## Installation

 AWS Rotate IAM Keys is supported by all major platforms.